mjfos2r/TemplateTerraWorkflow/README.md

 Activate the virtual environment and you're good to go.
 >protip: I have these handy aliases in my .bashrc:
+>
 > - `alias uva="source .venv/bin/activate"`
 > - `alias uvd="deactivate"`
 > - `alias uvi="uv pip install"`

+## Develop inside of Docker container

+I am also writing a docker container to serve as the development environment with all dependencies pre-installed.

+To use it, you can execute the helper script: `./dev_env/launch_container.sh`

 ## Important placeholder locations
 Since this was originally *my* template, I have *my* information as placeholder.